 It is thought that wild pangolins usually leave their young at about this time, so they believe what she did was natural.

-REST will keep caring for their new baby, but they desperately need to find funding.
-This year they have already been contacted several times to collect and subsequently release five Cape pangolins back into the wild.
+PI will keep caring for their new baby, but they desperately need to find funding.
+This year they have already been contacted several times to collect and release five Cape pangolins back into the wild.

-All in all, every rescued Cape pangolin sets REST back a handsome N$10,000 on its already tight budget.
+Every rescued Cape pangolin sets PI back a handsome N$10,000 on its tight budget.
 But the reality is if they don’t do it, who will?
 Find out more here about sponsoring a pangolin.